-For your convenience we've pick-and-placed the sensor on a PCB with a 3.3V regulator and some level shifting so it can be easily used with your favorite 3.3V or 5V microcontroller.
+For your convenience Adafruit have pick-and-placed the sensor on a PCB with a 3.3V regulator and some level shifting so it can be easily used with your favorite 3.3V or 5V microcontroller.

-We've also prepared software libraries to get you up and running in Arduino IDE or CircuitPython with just a few lines of code!
-Check out our tutorial for more information!
+Adafruit have also prepared software libraries to get you up and running in Arduino IDE or CircuitPython with just a few lines of code!
+Check out Adafruit's tutorial for more information!

 - Software libraries, hookup guide, datasheets, schematic, EagleCAD PCB files, and Fritzing available in the product tutorial!

 Product Dimensions: 21.0mm x 18.0mm x 3.0mm / 0.8" x 0.7" x 0.1"